Interference effects in new physics searches: Specific final states

 \subsection{Di-Higgs final states}

 We now turn to di-Higgs production processes.
 The process $p\,p\,\rightarrow\,h\,h$ is currently of high interest, as it allows in principle for the determination of the triple scalar coupling $\lam_{hhh}$ which in turn can give insight into the evolution of the universe e.g. in the form of electroweak phase transitions.
-It is therefore currently of high interest within the high energy community to determine this coupling.

 While the SM non-resonant final states are still elusive, resonance-enhanced processes can render much higher rates than pure SM predictions, which are on the order of 30-40 \fb for LHC Run 3 and HL-LHC center-of-mass energies \cite{Grazzini:2018bsd}\footnote{See also \cite{Baglio:2020wgt} for a related uncertainty discussion.}, and therefore the LHC experiments can also set important limits for such processes.
 However, again it is of high importance to model the new physics contributions in a correct way such that the experimental results can correctly be translated into bounds on an underlying UV-complete model.